 For more: J. Hewlett, “Jazz musician played in area for 50 years,” Lexington Herald-Leader, 05/14/1997, p.
 B1; and T. Carter, “New group seeking support for Jazz,” Lexington Herald-Leader, 04/22/1990, p.
 J1.

 Jacob graduated from Henry Clay High School this year.
 He plays tenor saxophone with the Central Kentucky Youth Orchestra Jazz Arts Orchestra (CKYO JAO), as well as several other music groups and plans to attend the University of Kentucky as a music education major next fall.
 More information will follow soon so check back.
-Click HERE for more information about Jacob and return later in July for a short essay by him on his camp experience.
+Click HERE for more information about Jacob.

 Ms. Conn is a 2015 graduate of George Rogers Clark High School where she was a member of the marching band.
 Brittany plays the saxophone and is also a member of the Central Kentucky Youth Jazz Orchestra.
 This fall Brittany will be a freshman at the University of Kentucky where she will be studying music.
 Click HERE for a short essay by Brittany on her camp experience.